Mathematics of the etheric

 Just as solid matter and its behaviour is described with a certain type of mathematics and laws, different forces and worlds are bound by different laws and require a different language [see 1921-06-GA205 references below].
 This is because the language chosen by science for describing the mineral aspects of physical matter is very much fitted to the characteristics of what is described.
 However, the nature of other dimensions of nature is quite different, and the language or mathematical representation of mineral science breaks down, or is just not fitted to do this.

-The etheric and its formative forces require such different kind of mathematics.
+The Spectrum of elements and ethers, and Formative forces require such different kind of mathematics.
 In mineral matter centric forces are at work, causing solid substance, gravity and weight.
-The formative forces in the etheric are characterized by different properties of expansion and contraction and are peripheral (between the point and the plane) rather than centric..
+The formative forces in the etheric are characterized by different properties of expansion and contraction and are peripheral (between the point and the plane) rather than centric.

 From the study of perspective in the middle ages arose a new kind of geometry that includes not just the finite forms but also the infinite space: vanishing lines and points of perspective.
 In that new geometry the infinitely distant is treated realistically, a bold step in thought.